yogeshdhamija/apoemaday/README.md

     - Note: will require you to have pulled the git submodules (see below).
 - `hugo -d docs` to build into docs folder.
 This is deployed using Github Pages.

-Has a submodule, including:
+Has git submodules, including:
 - The theme, [etch](https://github.com/LukasJoswiak/etch).

 To update submodules, run:
 - `git submodule update --remote --recursive`
 To pull submodules for the first time in a freshly cloned repository, run:
 - `git submodule update --init --remote --recursive`